 For us, comfort and a lack of bounce are key.
 Headlamp comfort is influenced by the type of band, adjustability, overall weight, and personal preference.

-Weโve found bounce can occur with bulky or cheaply constructed designs that are less streamlined and ergonomic.
+We’ve found bounce can occur with bulky or cheaply constructed designs that are less streamlined and ergonomic.
 The weights of our favorite headlamps range from 1.2 to 7 ounces.
 But heavier headlamps usually need a third strap that goes over the top of your head to ensure comfort for the user.

 Water Resistance

 Some headlamps have an IPX or IP rating to show how resistant they are to water.
 IPX0 offers no barrier at all against precipitation, splashes, or sweat.
-IPX8 provides the greatest amount of protection against full submersion, like if youโre swimming with a headlamp on.
+IPX8 provides the greatest amount of protection against full submersion, like if you’re swimming with a headlamp on.

 For instance, the Coast FL85R has an IPX4-rated construction, which is sweatproof but not fully waterproof.
-The Fenix HM 50R V2 has an IP68 rating meaning it can function while completely submerged up to a meter.
+The Fenix HM 50R V2 has an IP68 rating, meaning it can function while completely submerged up to a meter.

 Price & Value

-Headlamps span a big price range โ from $25-$200.
+Headlamps span a big price range — from $25 to $200.
 Quality choices can be found at both ends of the spectrum, and if you just need a headlamp to see around camp or keep in your car for emergencies, our budget pick will easily suffice.
-If you want to run or climb at night and are willing to spend a little bit more, you get some pretty cool features like rechargeable batteries, reactive light settings, and enough power to blind anyone headed in your direction.

 Budget